TALAEU Breeding rules and regulation

 25. The maximum inbreeding percentage of a paring is 5%.
 The percentage indicated by Zooeasy at the moment of registration by the ALAEU is leading.
 It is advisable to make a print-screen at the moment that you create a Test-breeding with clearly the percentage.
 This can change when new dogs are introduced.

 26. New members need to have permission for a planned breeding, for the first 3 litters.
-This permission request must me done at least one month before the planned breeding, including a plan B (reserve stud).
+This permission request must be done at least one month before the planned breeding, including a plan B (reserve stud).
 The breeding is only allowed after permission given by the breeders commission.

 27. Health requirements – The following health tests and results are obligatory before breeding a dog and breeders must provide accurate and true copies of these tests before breeding with that dog.
 All tests of dogs that have been submitted for registration will be listed on an open database for breeder viewing.
 In case of doubt of the DNA tests the Board has a right to have the DNA testing done again by a vet appointed by the Board.

 A breeding dog born on or later than 01-01-2015 must be at least 12 months old when tested for hips.
 Hips have to be graded by OFA.
 Penn Hip will be encouraged but only in combination with OFA score.
 Dogs born later than 01 January 2015 which has OFA-fair score at the age of 1 year can not be used (yet) in the breeding program.
 They have to be tested a second time at the age of 2.
 The last score is final.

 Breeders are only allowed to breed the combination of two dogs with the following hipscores: